Parallelizing Contextual Bandits: Conclusions

 \section{Conclusions}

-We have presented several parallel (contextual) linear bandit algorithms inspired by the optimism principle.
-Utilizing the notion of covariance stability, we provide a unified analysis of their regret in a variety of settings.
-Our regret upper bounds establish that the performance of these algorithms is nearly identical to that of their sequential counterparts (with the same total number of arm queries), up to a burn-in term which may depend on the geometry of the context set.
+We have presented several parallel (contextual) bandit algorithms inspired by the optimism principle, and also investigated their specializations and extensions in the linear setting.
+In the general nonlinear setting we provided a general result showing how to characterize the complexity of learning in the parallel setting using the eluder dimension.
+In the linear setting, we showed how the corresponding notion of covariance stability, provides a unified analysis of the linearUCB, lazy linearUCB, and Thompson sampling algorithms.
+Overall our regret upper bounds establish that the performance of these algorithms is nearly identical to that of their sequential counterparts (with the same total number of arm queries), up to a burn-in term which may depend on the geometry of the context set.
 Finally, we show that the parallelism gains suggested by our theory can also be achieved in several real datasets motivated by practical design problems and demonstrate the importance of diversity in problems that contain model misspecification.

 Interesting directions for future work including extending the results herein to a suitably defined notion of best-arm identification.
 Similarly, understanding the impact of parallelism in simple, greedy heuristic algorithms (which nonetheless perform well in practice \citep{bayati2020unreasonable, sinai2020adalead}) is another important direction.
-Another interesting direction is leveraging parallel processors to devise online model selection and hyperparameter tuning strategies.
+Another interesting direction, would be to extend our techniques (namely characterizing the distributional eluder dimension in the parallel setting) to the setting of full reinforcement learning.
 Lastly, in applications such as protein engineering, it is often of interest to discover a diverse set of high-reward sequences under suitable notions of diversity.